apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. Distortion-corrected images

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+As a first step I apply the distortion correction while using the calculated camera matrix and distortion coefficients from above.
+The following figure shows an distortion corrected image in which we can see a difference of the hood of the car at the bottom of the image.

 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.